reactjs/rfcs/text/0000-module-component-type.md

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+As the main motivation is to be able to use clean syntax for Compound Components and still get the benefits of tree shaking, an alternative may be to find another way of defining a compound component, or to make improvements to tree shaking.

 # Adoption strategy

-If we implement this proposal, how will existing React developers adopt it?
-Is this a breaking change?
-Can we write a codemod?
-Should we coordinate with other projects or libraries?
+- add a Compound Components section to 'Advanced Guides' in React documentation.
+- not a breaking change (tbc, depends on implementation, may be issues with HOCs or external functions checking if an object is a valid React component, that would reject a Module)

 # How we teach this

-What names and terminology work best for these concepts and why?
+*What names and terminology work best for these concepts and why?
 How is this idea best presented?
-As a continuation of existing React patterns?
+As a continuation of existing React patterns?*
+*How should this feature be taught to existing React developers?*

+Add a Compound Components section to 'Advanced Guides' in React documentation, that covers the existing premise plus tree shaking considerations.

-Would the acceptance of this proposal mean the React documentation must be re-organized or altered?
-Does it change how React is taught to new developers at any level?
+*Would the acceptance of this proposal mean the React documentation must be re-organized or altered?*

-How should this feature be taught to existing React developers?
+*Does it change how React is taught to new developers at any level?*

+No

 # Unresolved questions

-Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+Whether to execute during transpilation or at runtime.